Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 5. Ring Indoor Cam (2nd Gen) (Best for Ring Users)

-If you already have Ring doorbells or outdoor cameras, adding a Ring Indoor Cam keeps everything in one app.
-The second generation model improved video quality and added a physical privacy shutter -- a nice touch when you are home and do not want the camera active.
-For dog monitoring, it does the basics well.
+If you already have Ring doorbells or outdoor cameras, adding this keeps everything in one app.
+The second-generation model improved video quality and added a physical privacy shutter (a nice touch when you're home and don't want a lens staring at you).

 Pros: